 Symptoms of insect bites or stings can vary but include a small raised bump at the site of the injury, localised swelling, hives, itching, pain and redness.
 Itching can lead to damage to the skin and secondary infection.

 Most insect bites and stings are self-limiting and will resolve in a day or so.
 Carefully remove wasp or bee stings.
 Applying an ice pack or cortisone cream can help to reduce swelling.
 If itching continues to be a problem, you can give your cat some Benadryl to relieve symptoms.

 Seek veterinary care immediately if your cat is experiencing severe swelling or breathing difficulty.
 Have somebody phone ahead to alert the veterinarian you are bringing in a cat who may be experiencing anaphylaxis.

 There are several types of mites which can affect cats.
 Scabies, Demodex, and Sarcoptes.

 Common symptoms include itching, hair loss and thickened/crusty like appearance to the skin.
 Ear margins, head, and neck are most commonly affected although other parts of the body can be infected.
 Itching can be so intense that self-mutilation occurs.
 This damages the skin and runs the risk of secondary bacterial infections.

 Diagnosis is made by skin scraping and observing the mites or their eggs under a microscope.

 Treatment of feline scabies is with dips such as lime sulfur or Revolution which is a topical flea/worming medication.
-Clip cats with long coats prior to treatment and wash all bedding thoroughly.
+Clip cats with long coats before treatment and wash all bedding thoroughly.

 Caused by a fungus which lives on the skin and fur of infected cats.
 Ringworm can occur on any part of the body, with raised, circular lesions and hair loss.
 Most affected cats aren’t itchy.
 Kittens and cats in crowded environments such as shelters are at greater risk.
 Ringworm is highly contagious and can quickly spread from cat to cat, cat to human or human to cat.

 Treatment of ringworm is lime sulfur dips to kill the fungus or medications such as Itraconazole or Griseofulvin.
-Clip cats with long coats prior to treatment.
+Clip cats with long coats before treatment.